Accepting new clients now! Contact us to set up a free consultation.

 -

-Speak in sentences that don't make sense
+Say things that don’t quite make sense

 -

-Substitute one word for another or one sound for another
+Swap one word or sound for another

 -